-- 7.7.1 On-call duty is defined as the requirement for an employee to leave a phone number where the employee may be reached during off-duty hours, or carry a pager during off-duty hours, and the employee must be available to report to work within a one (1) hour period from receiving a call to return to duty. - 7.7.1.1 On-call assignments shall be approved by the General Manager in advance. - 7.7.1.2 Operations Supervisors may modify an on-call assignment, without prior approval, as long as the total number of on-call hours assigned does not increase. - 7.7.2 Non-exempt personnel assigned on-call duty shall be compensated at a rate of two dollars (\$2.00) per hour for the period of on-call assignment.
+7.7.1 On-call duty is defined as the requirement for an employee to leave a phone number where the employee may be reached during off-duty hours, or carry a pager during off-duty hours, and the employee must be available to report to work within a one (1) hour period from receiving a call to return to duty.

-- 7.7.3 Effective June 29, 2019, non-exempt personnel assigned on-call duty shall be compensated at a rate of three dollars (\$3.00) per hour for the period of on-call assignment. - 7.7.3.1 An on-call, non-exempt employee who is called back to duty shall be considered on-call until he/she reaches the facility.
-Travel time to the facility shall not be considered time worked. - 7.7.3.2 Time worked shall be deducted from the pre-approved on-call hours to determine appropriate on-call pay.
+- 7.7.1.1 On-call assignments shall be approved by the General Manager in advance. - 7.7.1.2 Operations Supervisors may modify an on-call assignment, without prior approval, as long as the total number of on-call hours assigned does not increase. - 7.7.2 Non-exempt personnel assigned on-call duty shall be compensated at a rate four dollars (\$4.00) per hour for the period of on-call assignment. - 7.7.2.1 An on-call, non-exempt employee who is called back to duty shall be considered on-call until they reaches the facility.
+Travel time to the facility shall not be considered time worked. - 7.7.2.2 Time worked shall be deducted from the pre-approved on-call hours to determine appropriate on-call pay. - 7.7.2.3 An on-call, non-exempt employee who is called back to duty shall receive Call Back Pay.